echo000/Vex/README.md

 # Vex

 Vex is an asset extractor for various titles running on the Void Engine.
-Supported games are Dishonored 2, Death of the Outsider, Deathloop.
+Supported games are Dishonored 2, Death of the Outsider (WIP) & Deathloop.

 This is currently a WIP - Currently supports extracting Models, Materials, Images and RawFiles.